 - Donuts are best served immediately.
 Leftovers keep well covered tightly at room temperature or in the refrigerator for 2 days.

-How about making muffins?
-You absolutely can!
-This recipe will yield about 1 dozen crumb cake muffins.
+- As Muffins: This recipe will yield about 1 dozen crumb cake muffins.
 Same oven temperature for about 20-22 minutes.

-I tested this recipe for a larger crowd, just in case you need it for holiday entertaining.
-But if you don't need 15 donuts laying around, halve the recipe to yield around 7-8 donuts instead.
-That's the amount I usually bake.
+- Half Recipe: I tested this recipe for a larger crowd, just in case you need it for holiday entertaining.
+But if you don’t need 15 donuts laying around, halve the recipe to yield around 7-8 donuts instead.
+That’s the amount I usually bake.